alina-yur/nljug-native-spring-boot/README.md

 Hello, NL JUG!👋

-We've done a few talks about GraalVM at JFall and JSpring before, so hopefully GraalVM is not entirely new to you, but I'm also very excited about this opportunity to talk with you in writing about GraalVM, Spring Boot, how they are even more awesome together, and why you should care.
+I'm very excited about this opportunity to talk with you in writing about GraalVM, Spring Boot, how they are even more awesome together, and why you should care.
+Let's go!

 # What is GraalVM and why GraalVM